opendevsecops/lobby/README.md

 # OpenDevSecOps

-OpenDevSecOps is on a mission to deliver highly-resilient, readily-available and free security solutions to organisations large and small.
+OpenDevSecOps is on a mission to deliver highly-resilient, readily-available and free defensive and offensive devops security solutions to organisations large and small.

 ## Getting Started

 If you come to this place you are most certainly interested in what we are building.
 Here are a few ways to get started:

+* All solutions are open source and free to use.
 * You are welcome to do any changes your heart desires.
 Simply fork the code and make a pull request.
 * Join the team and make your own projects.
-The Slack channel is a great way to reach us.
+The Slack [channel](https://join.slack.com/t/opendevsecops/shared_invite/enQtNDg5NTAyNzAwNDk3LTBiM2VkMmU5MjllMTNhMTEyMzlmZDJlZGMyNDIzOTQzNzdhOTczODBiOTlhY2RhZDM0NmM4MjE1MTA0MTM0OGI) is a great way to reach us.
 * You have something interesting to say?
 You can contribute to our [blog](https://github.com/opendevsecops/www).
 * Try to meet to team.
 We are social beings.
-* Simple join the conversation.
+* Simply join the conversation.
 Sharing is caring and we would love to hear from you.

 ## Repositories